kreshuklab/teaching-dl-course-2022/example_solutions/project21/README.md

 - **view_results** Visually inspect the results.
 - **export_for_modelzoo** Export in bioimage.io modelzoo format to make the model shareable.

-The instance segmentation is done via multicut segmentation using the [elf](https://github.com/constantinpape/elf) segmentation library.
+The instance segmentation is done via connected components and watershed using the implementations from scikit-image.
 For semantic segmentation  the max class is assigned inside of segmented obejcts.

-Alternative ideas: maybe the boundary predictions are not required and the instance segmentation could be done from the predictions of the semantic network as well, by using the myelin channel as boundary probabilities and the combined axon, myelin and foreground probabilities as foreground channel.
-But this approach would be inferior if axons touch without discerinible myelin in between.
-Adanced: use a joint instance and semantic segmentation approach.